 Reasons Why Your Water Heater is Constantly Running

 - Your water heater may be leaking – A leak would be a constant drain on the hot water supply within the tank.
 To make up for the loss of hot water, your tank would need to run more frequently to keep the same level of hot water as before.
 If your water heater is constantly running the first thing you should do is check the unit and the pipes immediately around it for leaks.

 - Your water heater might have insufficient insulation – If the water heater is not properly insulated, it will be unable to maintain the water temperature.
 If this is the issue you can purchase an insulating wrap at any local hardware store.

 - Your water heater might have sediment build-up – Over time sediment builds up in the bottom of your water heater.
 If you haven’t drained your tank in a while, sediment may be causing your tank to function inefficiently.
 Draining the tank will clean it out and fix the efficiency problem.
 We provide advice on how to do it yourself, or if you want to avoid the time and mess of doing it yourself, give us a call!

 - Your tank might be old – Of course, your water heater issues might simply be from a tank that needs replacing.
 Older tanks will have to run more frequently to maintain a good water temperature.
 Solution: buy a new tank.

 If your hot water heater is giving you trouble, Quality First Plumbing & Heating is here to help.
-Contact us today to request a water heater repair service in the Denver area.
+Contact us today to request a water heater repair service in Aurora, Parker, Littleton, Castle Rock, or anywhere in the Denver area.